Prince Henry Cliff Walk (Between Katoomba and Leura)

 The last section of the Prince Henry Cliff Walk offers a few more lookout points that typically don’t get very crowded yet offer some of the best views in the Blue Mountains.

 Leura’s best-kept secret is the Olympian Rock Lookout.
-While most tourists visit Echo Point to see the Three Sisters, the Olympian Rock lookout point offers views of the Three Sisters from the other side.
+While most tourists visit Echo Point to see the Three Sisters, the Olympian Rock lookout point offers views of the Three Sisters from a different angle.

-If you look closely, you can even see glimpses of the Ruined Castle, situated between Mount Solitary and Castle Head.
+If you look closely, you can even see glimpses of the Ruined Castle in the distance, situated between Mount Solitary and Castle Head.

 Buttenshaw Bridge

-An interesting highlight in this final section of the Prince Henry Cliff Walk is the historic Buttenshaw Bridge which links the two lookouts that form part of Elysian Rock.
+An interesting highlight in this final section of the walking track is the historic Buttenshaw Bridge which links the two lookouts that form part of Elysian Rock.

 Buttenshaw Bridge